vykrum/Hywe/README.md

 - **Flow-based hierarchy** visualization
 - 2D layouts visualized with **SVG**
 - 3D extrusions rendered using **WebGPU**
-- Inline editing of space names and sizes
+- An interactive graphical input interface
-- Dynamic, logic-driven layout evolution in real time
+- Dynamic, multi-level layout generation
-- No backend required as all computation runs in-browser
+- No backend as all computation runs in-browser

 ---